thepwrtank18/BlackMesaWorkshopManager/README.md

 Editing can (and should) be done via Visual Studio with C# support.
 [ReSharper](https://jetbrains.com/resharper) is recommended.

+You might need the following NuGet packages:
+Costura Fody (used for containing everything in one exe) - https://www.nuget.org/packages/Costura.Fody/ Ookii Dialogs (used for the Select Folder prompts) - https://www.nuget.org/packages/Ookii.Dialogs.WinForms/

 ## Upcoming features
 * The ability to turn specific VPK's on or off ([#2](https://github.com/thepwrtank18/BlackMesaWorkshopManager/issues/2))